NDari/gocrunch/README.md

 ```go
 func Row(r int, m [][]float64) []float64
 ```
 Row returns a row of a 2D slice of `float64`.
-Row uses a zero index, hence the first row of a 2D slice, m, is Row(0, m).
+Row uses a 1-based index, hence the first row of a 2D slice, m, is Row(1, m).

 This function also allows for negative indexing.
 For example, Row(-1, m) is the last row of m.

+Requesting the 0th row is fatal.

 #### func  T